CATEGORY: THOSE WHO CAME BEFORE

 We started looking for answers to what that was all about, as well as to the Zevely mystery, and what we found was this: the name Zevely originated in the latter part of the 19th century when two brothers came to the United States from Moravia (a part of what is now the Czech Republic) and simplified the spelling and pronunciation of their unspellable and unpronounceable name by changing it to Zevely.
 Therefore anyone with that name is a relation of ours.
 I do not remember our exact relationship to the Zevely of the headline.
 What I do remember was that he was the lawyer for Henry Sinclair of the Sinclair Oil Company during what was called The Teapot Dome Scandal: a 1920’s corruption within the Harding administration in which the Secretary of the Interior secretly granted oil rights in the Teapot Dome, Wyoming oil reserves to Sinclair’s company.
 Sinclair and our relative were also good friends, which suggests that this Zevely was not a stickler for ethics.
 Sinclair, due to his habit of acquiring money by fraud, was able to afford a stable of race horses, and he named one of them Zev after his friend.
 Zev was also a nickname of mine when I was growing up, so you see, among other things, I was named after this horse.
 And, I inherited his long legs, protruding front teeth, and a rather loud laugh.

 Now here is the famous part: Zev won the Kentucky Derby in 1923, a 19 to 1 long shot.
 He went on to win other important races in 1923.
 He won the Belmont Stakes and was the favorite to win the Preakness, and therefore the Triple Crown, except that he was injured at the beginning of the Preakness.
-He then was entered into a match-race with England’s top race horse, Papyrus, winning by five lengths.
+When he recovered, he was entered into a match-race with England’s top race horse, Papyrus, winning by five lengths.
 Then he was voted Race Horse of the Year.
 At the time of his 1924 retirement, he was the all-time top money earning racehorse in America, having beaten the record of Man o’ War.
 The reason his name was not better known was that after Teapot Dome, and the 1924 trial, anything to do with Sinclair was not a popular subject.

 ZEV WINNING THE 1923 KENTUCKY DERBY